Yeah-Liu/Yeah-Liu.github.io/README.md

 ## Experiences

 ### Amazon China
-#### 05/2018-ongoing
+#### 05/2018-02/2019
 #### Data Analyst intern
 *
-	Data Analyst of machine learning model kindle customer lifecycle with ability to serve models developed in customer churn prediction.
+	Data Analyst of machine learning model kindle customer lifecycle with ability to serve models developed in customer churn prediction,improved Kindle customer churn prediction accuracy from 50% to 80%
 *
 	Contributed to key algorithms to generate model insights and auditability for regulatory compliance.
 *